Ixrec/ArchipelagoDocs/PopTrackerVsUniversalTracker.md

 - PopTracker packs may have multiple "variants"

-- Universal Tracker has a list of in-logic location names in alphabetical order

 - PopTracker has item panels.
 In fact, some PopTracker packs (or variants) are just for items.

 - PopTracker has more options for how to handle event locations